-The Student Center is available as a resource for the entire Worcester State University community and is conveniently situated at the geographical center of the campus.
-The first floor of the Student Center contains a food court area, Worcester State University bookstore, Information Desk, the Student Print Center, and meeting/programming spaces.
-The building also contains the Radio Station WSUR, SGA Offices, and Lancer Landing.
-The second floor houses the Office of Student Involvement and Leadership Development, and the Living Room-a lounge for commuters and residents with pool tables, pingpong, video games and several TV's.
-The third floor contains student organizations suites along with a common lounge and dining, video game areas, and several TVs complete this space.
+The Student Center is available as a resource for the entire Worcester State community and is conveniently situated at the geographical center of the campus.
+The first floor of the Student Center contains the following resources: Food Court and dining area, Worcester State bookstore, Information Desk, and the Print Center.
+The first floor also has several meeting/programming spaces including the North/South Auditorium, Blue Lounge, Exhibit Area and One Lancer Place.
+The second floor houses the Student Center/Student Activities Office, Conference and Event Services, and Commuter Services/ Weekend Programming, Small meeting rooms, WSCW Radio Station and Student Government offices, and the Charter Business TV Lounge-a lounge for commuters and residents with pool tables, pingpong, video games and several TV's, are also located on this floor.
+The third floor holds several Student Affairs offices including the Vice President of Student Affairs, Career Services, Counseling Office, Dining Services, Judicial Affairs and Multicultural Affairs.
+Student organization offices, including the Student Senate, Student Events Committee, Third World Alliance, the student newspaper, yearbook and more, are also located on this floor as well as the Lancer Loft dining area and additional meeting space.